 Serving Customers from Montgomery to Avis, PA Since 1996

-Today, Lycoming Valley Railroad is a 34 mile shortline that interchanges with Norfolk Southern in Northumberland and Canadian Pacific Railway in Sunbury.
-LVRR is the largest shortline on the NSHR system.
-The infrastructure is owned by SEDA-CoG JRA.
+Today, Lycoming Valley Railroad is a 48.7 mile short line that interchanges with Norfolk Southern in Northumberland and Canadian Pacific Railway in Sunbury.
+LVRR is the largest short line on the North Shore Railroad Company system.
+The infrastructure is owned by SEDA-COG JRA.

 Vast stands of timber and nearby coal deposits brought three early railroads to the Williamsport area.
 In December, 1854, the Sunbury & Erie Railroad, a Pennsylvania Railroad predecessor, built northward through Williamsport.
 The Catawissa, Williamsport & Erie Railroad, a Reading Railroad predecessor, ran its trains to Williamsport over Sunbury & Erie from 1854 until its own line was constructed 1871.
 The New York Central Railroad presence in the Valley dates from 1883, when its Pine Creek Railroad opened between Wellsboro and Newberry, to haul coal.
 All these routes were merged into Conrail in 1976.
 Purchased by the SEDA-COG Joint Rail Authority, they have been operated by the Lycoming Valley Railroad Company since August 15, 1996.